intuition-dev/INTUITION/src/README.md

     intu
     ```

 Note: We use a native sqlite driver.
-It needs `npm i -g node-gyp@latest`, or python v2.7 during install
+It likely needs `npm i -g node-gyp@latest`.

 Notes:
 - It is best to install node via via nvm (https://github.com/nvm-sh/nvm)